 - Shift your mindset from “I shouldn’t eat that” to “What can I eat (or do) that will make me feel more energized?”
 You know yourself… is it a balanced breakfast?
 A nourishing snack when dinner will be late?
-A blast of fresh air and movement or a few minutes of stillness and a cup of nice tea?
+A blast of fresh air and movement?
+A few minutes of stillness and a cup of nice tea?
 A good sleep?

-Whatever it is, make that the priority, and let the Christmas cards wait.
+Whatever it is, make that the priority, and let the holiday cards wait.
 (People like Happy New Year cards anyhow.)

 I often make this gorgeous Refreshing Pomegranate Salsa created by my friend, dietitian Kristyn Hall, if I want a crowd-pleaser.
-(Stay tuned next week for more dietitians’ heart-healthy holiday favourites.)
+(Take a peek here for more dietitian holiday favourites.)

 - Don’t fall into the “all or nothing” trap.
 Yes, tune up your eating habits if you like, but the quest for perfection not only not necessary, it can backfire.
-There’s no guideline that dictates NO salt, NO sugar, and NO saturated fat, and if you try to hold yourself to that kind of extreme standard, a bite of shortbread could send you into a month-long downward spiral.
+There’s no guideline that dictates NO salt, NO sugar, and NO saturated fat.
+If you try to hold yourself to that kind of extreme standard, a bite of shortbread could send you into a month-long downward spiral.

 - Be a picky eater.
 I’m all for enjoying the goodies, but let’s be honest, sometimes the treats that pop up in December aren’t really all that special.
-Skip the Timbits some well-meaning soul brought to the office so you can save it for the good stuff.
-I mean really, who actually likes fruitcake?
+Skip the donuts that well-meaning vendor brought to the office so you can save it for what you really love.

 Hopefully your cardiac scare leads you to a greater appreciation of what matters at the holidays, so you can let go of the small stuff.
 (It’s all small stuff, right?)
 Reconnect with loved ones, go for a wintery walk, do some baking (if you enjoy it), and soak up the spirit.